 Article VIII: Officers and their Duties

-b.
-The Vice-President shall succeed to the Presidency of the Association upon the death, disability, or resignation of the President and shall automatically become President after serving one year as Vice-President.
+(b) The Vice-President (or in years when there is no Vice-President, the immediate past President) shall succeed to the Presidency of the Association upon the death, disability, or resignation of the President and shall automatically become President after serving one year as Vice-President.
 The Vice-President shall serve on the Executive Committee and shall chair the program planning meetings at the annual meeting.
+In years when there is no Vice-President, the President shall chair the program planning meetings at the annual meeting.

-1. The Executive Director shall sign all leases, mortgages, deeds, contracts, and other written instruments and promissory notes, upon approval of the Board of Trustees; and he or she may sign all contracts necessary in the normal course of business; shall sign all checks; and shall serve as Treasurer.
+- The Executive Director shall sign all leases, mortgages, deeds, contracts, and other written instruments and promissory notes, upon approval of the Board of Trustees; and the Executive Director may sign all contracts necessary in the normal course of business; and shall sign all checks.
 The Executive Director or his or her designated employees shall also receive and deposit in appropriate bank accounts all monies of the Association; keep proper books of account; and cause a general audit of the books to be made triennially by a certified public accountant.
 The Executive Director shall be responsible for the filing of the annual corporate income tax return to the United States and local governments (when applicable), and for filing any reports which may from time to time be required of the Association under law.
 The Executive Director shall also prepare an annual statement of income and expenditures to be presented to the Board of Trustees at its regular annual meeting.

 Article X: Meeting of Members